-- 6 days late courtesy letter with the offer of a School Attendance Improvement Conference (in person, through Zoom or over the phone) - 12 days late a scheduled School Attendance Improvement Conference will take place at the school. - Additional days late can result in further action taken by the district.
+- 30 cumulative minutes or 6 days late courtesy letter with the offer of a School Attendance Improvement Conference (in person, through Zoom or over the phone) - 60 cumulative minutes or 12 days late a scheduled School Attendance Improvement Conference will take place at the school. - Additional minutes can result in further action taken by the school.